21 free things to do in The City

 11. Get your game face on at Vault Games

-With more than 200 games available in-store, learn a new game at Vault Games on Charlotte Street.
+With more than 100 games available in-store, learn a new game at Vault Games on Charlotte Street.
 Free Social Saturday Tabletop sessions are on every Saturday from 10am until you can’t game anymore.

 Keep an eye out for the street art in The City’s spaces and laneways.
 From vibrant murals to small-scale works and commissioned sculptures, make sure to always look up.

 The CityHopper is a free inner city ferry service for the brown snake (aka Brisbane River).
 Hop on or off at the six stops between North Quay and Sydney Street, New Farm or just ride the loop to enjoy the river.
 This service runs every 25 minutes.

 The Riverside Markets at the City Botanic Gardens is a Sunday institution.
 Take your furry friend along for a stroll to check out the global cuisine food trucks and artisan wares.

 See the latest contemporary art exhibitions from local and Queensland artists on display at the QUT Gardens Point Precinct.
 Entry includes the William Robinson Gallery in the Old Government House.